dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 # Rationale and alternatives
 [alternatives]: #alternatives

-A major motivator for HyperDB is to improve scaling performance with tens of thousands through millions of files per directory in the existing hyperdrive implementation.
+A major motivator for hyperdb is to improve scaling performance with tens of thousands through millions of files per directory in the existing hyperdrive implementation.
 The current implementation requires the most recent node in a directory to point to all other nodes in the directory.
-Even with pointer compression, this requires on the order of `O(N^2)` bytes; the HyperDB implementation scales with `O(N log(N))`.
+Even with pointer compression, this requires on the order of `O(N^2)` bytes; the hyperdb implementation scales with `O(N log(N))`.

-The HyperDB specification (this document) is complicated by the inclusion of new protobuf fields to support "multi-writer" features which are not described here.
+The hyperdb specification (this document) is complicated by the inclusion of new protobuf fields to support "multi-writer" features which are not described here.
 The motivation to include these fields now to make only a single backwards-incompatible schema change, and to make a second software-only change